MTawhid7/creative-catalyst-engine/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/your-repo/creative-catalyst-engine)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 The **Creative Catalyst Engine** is an AI-powered, idea-to-image pipeline delivered as a scalable and resilient web service.
-It transforms a simple creative brief into a multi-format fashion intelligence package: a structured trend report (JSON), an art-directed style guide with a defined mood and photographic style, and a suite of editorial-quality images.
+It transforms a simple creative brief into a multi-format fashion intelligence package: a structured trend report (JSON), an art-directed style guide, and a suite of editorial-quality images.

-Built on a robust stack of FastAPI, Celery, and Redis, the engine is architected for high performance and long-term maintainability.
-It features an intelligent, multi-level caching system and a modular, strategy-based design for its core logic.
-The system uses sophisticated AI-driven techniques like **Conceptual Blending** for innovation, a **Creative Compass** for mood-based guidance, and a "divide and conquer" synthesis process to achieve a level of creative coherence that mimics a world-class design studio.
+Built on a robust, modern stack of **FastAPI, ARQ, and Redis**, the engine is fully containerized with Docker for perfect reproducibility and ease of use.
+It features an intelligent, multi-level caching system, integrated error monitoring with Sentry, and a modular, "divide and conquer" synthesis process to achieve a level of creative coherence that mimics a world-class design studio.

 ---